Dave-Gilbert/w2eb/README.md

 Project Gutenberg hosts only a small selection of math and science books and these are in pdf and Latex format, not epub or html format.
-Other web sites that provide science based media limit their offerings to pdf files.
+Other web sites that provide science based media often limit their offerings to pdf files.
 See for example the Openstax collection of University freshman level math and science text books.
-These books are offered primarily in pdf format.

 It is difficult to convert a pdf file to an epub file if the pdf file includes equations, tables, unusual symbols or a complex page layouts.
-The most interesting tool for this job is k2pdfopt, which effectively treats each page of the pdf file as an image, cuts the image up, and then rearranges the elements so the page can be viewed on the smaller geometery of an ereader's display.
+The most interesting tool for this job is k2pdfopt, which effectively treats each page of the pdf file as an image, cuts the image up, and then rearranges the elements so the page can be viewed on the smaller geometry of an ereader's display.
 The k2pdfopt tool is a great, but it requires some tinkering to get the settings correct for each .pdf file, and once a file is converted fonts cannot be resized.